apolvm/FloodOfCode/README.md

 Flooding is part of St. Louis with records of six major floodings since 2008 and two record-setting floods in the last three years alone.
 Our goal is to help the St. Louis community acessing information about floded streets which will allow them to avoid delays in their daily lives.

 ## Files Description
-Dockerfile - commands needed in order to build a docker container requirements.txt - modules the main app needs to deploy app.py - map creation and dash application houston-roads.zip - data about Houston's roads
+Dockerfile: commands needed in order to build a docker container requirements.txt: modules the main app needs to deploy app.py: map creation and dash application houston-roads.zip: data about Houston's roads floodingheatmap12m.csv: flooding data for 2021

 ## Future Work
 -Using real time data